Understanding Hydrocodone Addiction

 Regardless of the name and how it is combined with other substances, hydrocodone is a powerful prescription drug.
-Although can be effective in treating different conditions, people should use it carefully.
+Although it may be effective in treating different conditions, people should use it carefully.

 Hydrocodone Effects and Abuse

 Hydrocodone is a controlled substance.
 Doctors and pharmacists place restrictions on the drug to prevent life-threatening effects.
-However, since it is one of the most prescribed pain medications, hydrocodone is also a frequently abused substance.
+Since it is one of the most prescribed pain medications, hydrocodone is also a frequently abused substance.

 People who are abusing the drug often hide their use because they feel ashamed about their condition.
 They pretend they are not addicted, since they want to continue using the drug.

 Using hydrocodone affects people physically, mentally, socially, and emotionally.
-Physically, if people are in pain, taking this drug can bring relief.
+Physically, if people are in pain, taking this drug may bring relief.
 Hydrocodone attaches to opioid receptors in the brain, central nervous system (CNS), and other parts of the body.
-This attachment can create euphoric feelings of being high.
+This attachment may create euphoric feelings of being high.

-This drug also affects the brain’s reward system, so people might feel rewarded by using it.
-This feeling can lead to abuse, addiction, and overdoses.
+This drug also affects the brain’s reward system, so people may feel rewarded by using it.
+This feeling may lead to abuse, addiction, and overdoses.
 Common signs of hydrocodone overdoses include:

 - Loss of consciousness

 By following doctors’ prescriptions and informing them of any history of drug addiction, people may prevent such overdoses.
 Physicians may recommend different medications or other types of treatment if clients have a high risk of addiction to the drug.